ringerc/gripmock/Readme.md

   file name as comma separated files

 Cleanups:

+* Remove use of a shell script for munging the protocol files.
+The `gripmock` binary does the required proto source transformations directly, and `fix_gopackage.sh` has been deleted.

+* Simplify logic for generating output protocol go packages.
+Instead of trying to infer an appropriate package based on working directory, input path prefix and import paths, generate sequential go package names like `proto<n>` for each protocol.

 * Generate a `go.mod` along with the server stub `server.go`, and build the server with `go build` instead of using a direct `go run`.
 This makes it